TTC adequate for first time in 40 years - The Beaverton

 TTC adequate for first time in 40 years

-“The has been consulting with experts as this crisis develops,” said TTC spokesperson Stuart Green, “and we are proud to report that for the first time since 1981, the majority of riders were able to get on the Dufferin bus on their first try.”
+“The has been consulting with experts as this crisis develops,” said TTC spokesperson Stuart Green, “and we are proud to report that for the first time since 1981, the majority of riders were able to get on the Dufferin on their first try.”

-Further tests confirmed a lack of delays, and an increasing number of rides that commuters described as “okay” and “pleasant”
+Further tests confirmed a lack of delays, and an increasing number of rides that commuters described as “okay” and “pleasant”.

 “Oh, I get it now,” said commuter Mary Silva, as her streetcar swiftly travelled down Queen Street, free of and short turns.
-“This is how my parents must have felt when they took the streetcar.”
+“This is how my must have felt when they took the streetcar.”

-The 31 year old, who isn’t wealthy enough to stop going to and self-isolate, first noticed something was different when the Presto card reader was able to read her card and deduct her fare without having to wave it repeatedly in front of the reader or look to the driver to wave her in.
+The 31 year old, who isn’t wealthy enough to stop going to work and self-isolate, first noticed something was different when the Presto card reader was able to read her card and deduct her fare without having to wave it repeatedly in front of the reader or look to the driver to wave her in.

 “I thought, ‘okay, that’s weird,’” said Silva, describing her experience.
 “But when I was actually able to get a seat, that’s when I knew something was really up.
 Like, all right, what the hell is going on?”